-The second novel from Laura Pearson, Nobody’s Wife, will be published on March 28th 2019.
+The second novel from Laura Pearson, Nobody’s Wife, was published on March 28th 2019.

 I have read and reviewed Laura’s debut novel – Missing Pieces, which I loved, so I had high hopes for this new book.
 The story was well written and had a good rhythm to it, but I have to confess I did not like the protagonist.
 When I read books I like to root for the central character, but I found it hard to identify with this one – this is not a fault of the writing, in fact, that I disliked the character means that the author succeeded in provoking an emotional reaction in me, but because of my dislike of the character, I didn’t feel satisfied with the story.

 The plot follows Emily and her sister Josephine and tells the story of their lives, loves and relationship together.
 The storytelling unfolded at a nice pace and at first I liked Emily and learning more about her life.
 However Emily goes on to betray her husband and her sister and it was when this started to unfold that I grew distasteful about her.
 At the end of the book there was an incident where you’d say ‘the worst happened’, but even when this awful event occurred, I didn’t feel that Emily had gotten her comeuppance.
 I want her to suffer more for destroying lives.